arcjet/arcjet-challenges/README.md

 ## 🎯 The Challenge

 Your mission is to implement rate limiting using Arcjet in one (or more!) of these skeleton apps.
-Once you've successfully implemented rate limiting, share evidence of your success on social media.
-If your post is part of an active competition, you might be eligible to win a prize!

 ## 🚀 How to Participate